Mirza Ali Baig: 7 Summits 7 Continents

 After Everest expedition for Gender equality and women empowerment, he created yet another project 7 Summits 7 Continents.
 For Adventure diplomacy, connecting people through Mountains, thus Mirza could bring 5 embassies together to be support group as "Adventure Diplomacy Support Group" Mirza Ali went on this Diplomacy expedition with his sister to conquer the 7 highest peaks in 7 continents and within eight months Samina Baig conquered all 7 Mountains while Mount Everest remained to be conquered by Mirza Ali.
 He later conquered Mount Everest in 2019 and they became the first Pakistani siblings to complete the Seven Summits.

 Beyond The Heights

 Beyond the Heights is a documentary about Samina Baig's journey from her remote mountain village to the top of Mount Everest.
 It was premiered on 5 March 2015 in Islamabad and was released on limited screens around Pakistan.

-Other works

-Pakistan Youth Outreach

-Mirza Ali founded an NGO Pakistan Youth Outreach which aims to promote Gender Equality through education and adventure sports among youth and women in Pakistan.
-Mirza is providing training and organizing expeditions for students of various schools, colleges and universities, of Pakistan putting his entire effort to bring mountaineering as sports in Pakistan.

-School in Arandu

-In 2011, Mirza Ali decided to start the project of school in Arandu.
-This school provides education to 450 boys and girls.

 National Youth Skiing Camp

 In January 2015 first ever National Youth Skiing Camp was organized by Mirza Ali with the strong support from Stephen Keck and Andreas Ehrensberger from Austria.
 Around 33 participants from various parts of Pakistan came to the ski camp.